itmplatform/extension-docs/public/zendesk/ticketing-specs.md

        |  (Ticket->ITM Platform)  |
        +------------+-------------+
                     | Validate inputs (agent, project, fields)
-                    | Check if a task with TicketURL exists
+                    | Check if a task with TicketId exists
                     |   - NO: create new task with 'name', 'TickertURL',  , set 'initial' status
                     |   - ALWAYS: update existing task (name, desc, status)
                     | If agent ≠ front-desk-support-email,